 - Jose: 86,000 points with the Gold; 77,000 with the Platinum

 - Yvonne: 77,000 points with the Gold; 96,000 with the Platinum

-As this quick exercise shows, the Gold is better for everyday spenders, who like to cook, eat out, and take occasional flights.
+The Gold is better for everyday spenders, who like to cook, eat out, and take occasional flights.

 The Platinum is better for true road warriors — especially when considering all the additional travel perks, such as lounge access, Global Entry application fee credits, and hotel benefits.
 Its major downside, of course, is its limited acceptance in other countries.